ndejong/pfsense_fauxapi/README.md

 ---

 ## Versions and Testing
-The FauxAPI has been developed against pfSense 2.3.2, 2.3.3 and 2.3.4 it has not (yet) been tested against 2.3.0 or 2.3.1 or the (currently) in development 2.4 releases.
+The FauxAPI has been developed against pfSense 2.3.2, 2.3.3, 2.3.4, 2.3.5 and 2.4.3 it has
+not (yet) been tested against 2.3.0 or 2.3.1.
 Further, it is apparent that the pfSense packaging technique changed significantly prior to 2.3.x so it is unlikely that it will be backported to anything prior to 2.3.0.

 Testing is reasonable but does not achieve 100% code coverage within the FauxAPI